jvanasco/imagehelper/README.md

 `imagehelper` requires `Pillow`.
 Earlier versions relied on `PIL` or supported both.
 This is an old package.

-This package will try to import `boto` for communicating with AmazonS3.
+This package will try to import `boto3` for communicating with AmazonS3.
 If you don't want to use S3, no worries - you can save to a local file.

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.